 The farm, 1976.

-Second, it was common ground that we had to get our products to consumers without intermediaries.
-The farmer has always been the weakest link because the distance between those who consume and those who produce is increasing.
+Secondly, it was agreed that we had to get our products to consumers without intermediaries.
+In this activity the farmer is always the weakest link.
+The distance between those who consume and those who produce is increasing.
 Where did this lettuce come from, how was it produced, how did it get to me?
 These are questions no one asks.

 Our goal: that our customers know where the lettuce comes from and if possible, how long it took to grow, and when are apples, cabbages or tomatoes in season.

 Some say life begins at the end of our comfort zone.
 If so, I’m sure mine started the day I started this project.

 It is very motivating to see today, a few years later, that many of our first customers are still with us and that more are arriving every day.
 And how they have helped us!!
 It is also very comforting to realise that we are building a project with good foundations.
 We prefer to choose a path that is not so easy but is guaranteed to be more lasting.

 We cannot and do not want to let this story end without thanking everyone who is part of it, our customers, our employees, our suppliers.
 It is because it has so many characters that this is such a rich story from which there is no end in sight.